Jerseydale, California

 Jerseydale is an unincorporated community in Mariposa County, California.
 It is located 9 mi south-southwest of El Portal, at an elevation of 3779 feet (1152 m).

 A post office operated at Jerseydale from 1889 to 1930.

+Jerseydale was predominantly a gold mining community during the latter part of the nineteenth century.
+In later years it became a significant apple-growing district.
+Jerseydale is now the site of a Forest Service station and a fire station.
+The area is known for exceptionally heavy rainfall during winter storms.